klepas/fuckyouimaplatypus-site/index.md

 Ever since Ruxcon departed for Melbourne, the Sydney information security community has been sorely missing a conference-style event to bring the community together for a few days of sharing ideas, showcasing our projects and drinking.
 We're working together to build such an event later this year.

-In the spirit of what brought this community together, we're aiming to build a more hands-on event: that is, instead of a series of talks while you plan on missing to catch up with your friends at the cafe down the road, we're putting together a series of labs (think lockpicking tables, SDR workshops, a CTF...) and "lightning talk" style events where everyone who wants to participate can.
+In the spirit of what brought this community together, we're aiming to build a more hands-on event: that is, instead of a series of talks while you plan on missing to catch up with your friends at the cafe down the road, we're putting together a series of labs (think lock-picking tables, SDR workshops, a CTF...) and "lightning talk" style events where everyone who wants to participate can.

 Date
-: 24-25 September (tentatively, but pencil it in!)
+: Saturday 24.
+September (ink that in!)

 Location
-: TBA, possibly Marrickville
+: Gasoline Motor Co -- 88 Bourke Rd, Alexandria NSW 2015

+After-party
+: Fairground Follies -- 22 Burrows Rd, St Peters NSW 2044

 ## Community Events

 As a group, we frequent many of the community events around Sydney.
 You'll generally find us at events like:

-- Cyber Security FM
+- Platypus events
 - Sectalks Sydney
 - Ruxmon Sydney
+- CryptoParty Sydney
 - 2600 Sydney

 And of course, this just isn't enough hacking for us, so we regularly get together to do tons of fun shit like:

+Workshops
-- Workshops, where we get together to talk about new technology ideas, similar to a university-style "lab" session
+: We get together to talk about new technology ideas, similar to a university-style "lab" session.

-- Radio on the Rooftop, where we get together and explore the wonderful world of software defined radio from the comfort of a rooftop bar
+Radio on the Rooftop
+: We get together and explore the wonderful world of software defined radio from the comfort of a rooftop bar.

-- Software analysis and vulnerability discovery, where we share the joy of controlling $PC together
+Software analysis and vulnerability discovery
+: We share the joy of controlling $PC together.

+Pick & hack locks
+: Tinkering, dismantling, modifying, and of course picking locks.

+CFP
-- Competing in internal Capture the Flag competitions together, working as a team to solve interesting security challenges.
+: Competing in internal Capture the Flag competitions together, working as a team to solve interesting security challenges.

-- ... and much more.
+... and a bunch more.

 Check out [Our Calendar](https://calendar.google.com/calendar/embed?src=calendar%40letsjusthackshit.org&ctz=Australia/Sydney) for all the events we crash and organise.